brunosps/keycloak-dokku/README.md

 `dokku logs -t keycloak`

-Once the Keycloak deployment has completed, verify that the service is accessible by navigating to `http://keycloak.example.com/auth/admin` in your browser. **DO NOT LOGIN!
+Once the Keycloak deployment has been completed, verify that the service is accessible by navigating to `http://keycloak.example.com/auth/admin` in your browser. **DO NOT LOGIN!
 THIS IS AN UNSAFE HTTP CONNECTION!** Just verify that the login screen is accessible.